 Miss Vandeskog, miss Nibizi, welcome to Cry Like a Boy.

 Grace-Francoise Nibizi: I'm very pleased to be here.

 Khopotso Bodibe: It's lovely to have you around.
 We are recording this podcast under special conditions amid the current Covid-19 pandemic, which requires social distancing.
 Francoise is in Bujumbura and Hilde is in Oslo.
 Now, in the Abatangamuco episode, we met these men who at the community level are trying to change things by using theatre to denounce what is wrong.
 Hilde, you made a report on this in 2011.
 Could you tell us more about your experience?

 Hilde Ousland Vandeskog: Yes, I was commissioned actually by Care International in Norway, who supported the Abatangamuco to do a research-based evaluation of their work, and at the time I was working at the Peace Research Institute in Oslo.
 And to be frank, I didn't really know anything about the Abatangamuco or about Burundi before taking on that assignment.
-And it was to me a really kind of perspective-shifter of an experience to come to Burundi and meet these men in a context where I rather expected very traditional gender roles to materialise.
-And to hear them talk about how they had basically realised the destructiveness of some of the kind of aspects of masculinity they'd grown up with on their own families, on their own development perspectives, on their wider communities and themselves as human beings.
+And it was to me a kind of paradigm shift of an experience to come to Burundi and meet these men in a context where I rather expected very traditional gender roles to materialise.
+And to hear them talk about how they had basically realised the destructiveness of some of the kinds of aspects of masculinity they'd grown up with in their own families, in their own development perspectives, in their wider communities and themselves as human beings.
 It was fascinating and it's to date one of the most interesting pieces of academic work I've done.

 Khopotso Bodibe: Do you think the Abatangamuco could be part of the solutions that European countries could adopt?